-- Heavily optimized C code using GCC intrinsics to access some particular features of the Intel instruction set. - smalljac finite field implementation to compute cuberoots modulo primes (optimized Tonneli-Shanks) and to lift them modulo prime powers (standard Hensel lifting via p-adic Newton iteration). - primesieve library [Walisch] to enumerate primes (this is crazy fast). - gmp multiprecision arithmetic library to test (1) over \mathbb{Z} . - Parallelization is achieved by partitioning d by largest prime factor.
-We split the work into jobs that only take a few hours (millions of jobs). - cygwin to create a Microsoft Windows compatible executable so we can take full advantage of Charity Engine's crowd-sourced compute grid. - We use two cores on each compute node and try to keep the memory footprint well under 1GB per core (share all precomputed tables).
+- Heavily optimized C code using GCC intrinsics to access particular features of the Intel instruction set (including 80-bit long doubles). - Batch modular inversions (a la Montgomery), Montgomery and Barrett modular reduction (Montgomery for exponentiation, Barrett for CRT). - smalljac/ffpoly finite field implementation to compute cube roots modulo primes and lift them modulo prime powers. - primesieve library to enumerate primes [Walisch]. - gmp multiprecision library for testing solutions over Z, but only after passing precomputed filters (bitmap checks) modulo auxiliary primes. - cygwin to create a Microsoft Windows compatible executable so we can take full advantage of Charity Engine's crowd-sourced compute grid. - Parallelization is achieved by partitioning d by largest prime factor.
+We split the work into jobs that only take a few hours (millions of jobs). - We used two cores on each compute node and try to keep the memory footprint under 1GB per core (share all precomputed tables).